JasonMa0012/MooaToon/README.md

 [中文](https://github.com/JasonMa0012/MooaToon/blob/main/README_CN.md) | English

-Mooatoon is a Toon Rendering Pipeline that supports  UE5 lighting system for **Movie**.
+Mooatoon is a Toon Rendering Pipeline that supports  UE5 lighting system for **Cinematics**.

 In development, please **Watch** this repo to get the latest news.